Connecting to ARCHER2

 If you do not see the

-there could be a problem with the ARCHER2 login nodes.
-If you do not see
+or there could be a problem with the ARCHER2 login nodes.
+If you do not

-You will be asked to re-enter your password, usually two more times before the
+accepted.
+You will be asked to re-enter your password, usually two more

 You should next see something similiar to: